Skip to main content

 }

 Observers persist across app restarts automatically.
-You only need to register them once - typically on app load or after the user enables health tracking in your app.
+You only need to register them once, typically on app load or after the user enables health tracking in your app.

 types